two-hats/Storyboard/README.md

 I had to make and manage multiple files for an application when I used Photoshop.
 It was horroble to modify many things.
 In illustrator, however, I can see all screens in a AI file and modify such a big change quicker than before.

 I came up with this idea that transforms the artboards into a Storyboard.
 I thought it will be useful for UI designers.
+You will be able to know and review how your application works immediately.

 I hope you will be satisfied with it.